Military dictatorship of Chile: Legacy

 The relative economic success of the Pinochet dictatorship has brought about some political support for the former dictatorship.
 In 1998, then-Brazilian congressman and retired military officer Jair Bolsonaro praised Pinochet, saying his regime "should have killed more people".

-Every year on the anniversary of the coup, Chile becomes more polarized and protests can be seen throughout the country.
-Leftist supporters use this day to honour the victims of the dictatorship and highlight the atrocities for which the perpetrators still haven't been brought to justice.
+Every year on the anniversary of the coup protests can be seen throughout the country.

 The indictment and arrest of Pinochet occurred on 10 October 1998 in London.
 He returned to Chile in March 2000 but was not charged with the crimes against him.
 On his 91st birthday on 25 November 2006, in a public statement to supporters, Pinochet for the first time claimed to accept "political responsibility" for what happened in Chile under his regime, though he still defended the 1973 coup against Salvador Allende.
 In a statement read by his wife Lucia Hiriart, he said, Today, near the end of my days, I want to say that I harbour no rancour against anybody, that I love my fatherland above all. ...
 I take political responsibility for everything that was done.
-Despite this statement, Pinochet always refused to be confronted to Chilean justice, claiming that he was senile.
-He died two weeks later while indicted on human rights and corruption charges, but without having been sentenced.